parrotgeek1/Pluvia/readme.txt

 Credits
 =======
 @xerub for De Rebus Antiquis iBoot exploit
-@dora2-iOS for the auto-booting version of the exploit (ramdiskH_beta4.dmg), and the firmware bundles (https://github.com/dora2-iOS/s0meiyoshino)
+@dora2-iOS for exploit.dmg, part of the partitioning script in the ramdisk, and the firmware bundles
-@a8q for partitioning script in ramdisk
+@a8q for the original partitioning script in the ramdisk
 @saurik for Cydia.tar
 p0sixspwn (@ih8sn0w, @squiffy, @winocm) for the untether s0uthwest, libimobiledevice, and @tihmstar for idevicerestore